-1. Apple Notes
+1. Apple’s Notes

-Content-sensitive styling makes notes attractive and improves their functionality, and you can even use the app as a writing environment.
-You can export notes (or even just copy and paste text) in a wide variety of formats, including Markdown.
-Web-friendly formatting means blog posts that you start in Bear transfer easily to your CMS, which is a handy benefit.
+Content-sensitive styling makes Bear’s notes attractive and improves their functionality, and you can even use the app as a writing environment.
+You can export notes (or even copy and paste text) into a wide variety of formats.
+Web-friendly formatting means blog posts you start in Bear transfer quickly to your CMS, which is a handy benefit.

 4. Google Keep